JereKuusela/valheim-expand_world/README.md

 See the [wiki](https://valheim.fandom.com/wiki/Points_of_Interest_(POI)) for more info.

 Locations are pregenerated at world generation.
 You must use `genloc` command to redistribute them on unexplored areas after making any changes.
-For already explored aresa, you need to use Upgrade World mod.
+For already explored areas, you need to use Upgrade World mod.

 - prefab: Identifier of the location object.
 Check wiki for available locations.
 Hidden ones work too.
 - enabled (default: `true`): Quick way to disable this entry.
 - biome: List of possible biomes.
-- biomeArea: List of possible biome areas (edge = zones with multiple biomes, median = zones with only a single biome, 4 = unused, leftover from Valheim data).
+- biomeArea: List of possible biome areas (edge = zones with multiple biomes, median = zones with only a single biome).
 - quantity: Maximum amount.
 Actual amount is determined if enough suitable positions are found.
 The base .cfg has a setting to multiply these.
 - minDistance (default: `0.0` of world radius): Minimum distance from the world center.
 Values higher than 1.0 are considered meters and are automatically scaled with the world radius.
 - maxDistance (default: `1.0` of world radius): Maximum distance from the world center.
 Values higher than 1.0 are considered meters and are automatically scaled with the world radius.